 Each year the American Legion Auxiliary, Morris Frock Unit 42, sponsors the Americanism Essay Contest for students in grades three through eight.
 Saint Mary Catholic School students won eight out of the nine places awarded last year!

-Saint Mary Catholic School alternates each year hosting a Science or Social Studies Fair for middle school students.
+St. Mary Catholic School alternates hosting a Science or Social Studies Fair for middle school students so that after three year sof middle school, all students will have completed a project in all three subject areas.
 Science Fair projects are based on the scientific method.
 Social Studies projects range from early man to present day.
+Technology projects involve 3d printing, animations, and robotics.
 Awards are given to the top three projects at each grade level.

 JHU Talented Youth

 Many SMCS seventh and eighth grade students are invited to participate each year in the CTY Talent Search sponsored by the Johns Hopkins University for Talented Youth.
 To qualify for the Talent Search, a student must score in the 95th percentile or higher on a reasoning section of a nationally-normed test.

 Interested in Learning More about our Catholic School?